Leeds Futures: STEM

 - GCSE English Language at grade 4 and Mathematics at grade 6 or equivalent qualification

-- Studying at least two STEM A-Levels, including Biology, Chemistry or Maths
+- Studying at least two STEM A-Levels, including Biology, Chemistry, Physics or Maths

 - Able to commit to joining the online sessions on the programme.